-You can choose to manually mount disks and partitions whenever necessary, or you can set them to mount automatically when your system starts by creating an entry in the /etc/fstab file.
-You can mount the disk or partition using its device name, label, or UUID.
+You can mount disks and partitions manually as needed or configure them to mount automatically at startup by editing the /etc/fstab file.
+You can mount using the disk’s device name, label, or UUID.

 Steps to mount a disk or partition in Linux: